 At the heart of the climate change issue

 The programme takes a fundamental approach in discussing the role of international law to protect the environment and tackling the worldwide problem of climate change from the perspective of principles, environmental rights, and the choice and design of regulatory instruments.
-Although particular emphasis will be placed on the European Union and how it addresses environmental problems, students will also examine specific legal cases and questions dealing with international environmental protection and law.
-These include topics such as whaling in Antarctica, Multilateral Environmental Agreements, the legal aspects and ethics of market-based regulatory tools such as the international carbon market and the role of the International Court of Justice.
+Although particular emphasis will be placed on the European Union (EU) and how it addresses environmental problems, students will also examine specific legal cases and questions dealing with international environmental protection and law.
+These include topics such as the Paris Agreement, whaling in Antarctica, Multilateral Environmental Agreements, the legal aspects and ethics of market-based regulatory tools such as the international carbon market and the role of the International Court of Justice.

-Before you get here...
+Before you start...

-An intensive study abroad experience
+An intensive study experience

 High academic standard

 CES programmes are designed for enthusiastic and intellectually curious students dedicated to expanding their academic horizons.
 To ensure that students do well, CES offers extensive academic advising, workshops and regular monitoring.
 Maastricht University uses Problem-Based Learning (PBL), a student-centred teaching approach.
 Small groups of students (12-15) work on academic or practical cases prepared by their professors.
 Faculty act as guides to students who are in charge of their own learning and are expected to be committed, active and self-motivated.

 Make yourself marketable to your future employer by completing an international study programme.
 A proven track record for being culturally sensitive, independent and proactive makes you a much more valuable candidate for employment, as does having a wider worldview and a deeper understanding of international affairs and global issues.